 Time to cut the prize money fat for major greyhound events

-WITH a lot of talk suggesting could become the first greyhound anywhere in the world to win one million dollars in prize money (a task that will probably only be achieved if she can win at least one more event and a couple of 2's or 3's), it's worth thinking about whether it's time to look very seriously at the amounts being paid out for a lot of major races around the country.
+WITH a lot of talk suggesting Sweet It Is could become the first greyhound anywhere in the world to win one million dollars in prize money (a task that will probably only be achieved if she can win at least one more Group 1 event and a couple of Group 2’s or 3’s), it’s worth thinking about whether it’s time to look very seriously at the amounts being paid out for a lot of major races around the country.

 Let me start by saying that I am on record as suggesting a prize money cap needs to be put on our Group 1 feature events.
 I would suggest that in most Group 1 races the amounts paid out to the placegetters should come down.